-On successful completion of the Foundation degree in Concept Art, you may wish to continue to do the topup year at level 6 at receive a BA(Hons) qualification.
+On successful completion of the Foundation degree in Game Art, you may wish to continue to do the top-up year at level 6 at receive a BA(Hons) qualification.
 If this is not what you would like to do, the course has been created to best prepare you to enter the industry in which there are many avenues you might want to explore depending on your interests.
-If you are serious about setting up as an independent freelancing artist or work as a Concept Artist within a variety of industries the course will equip you with the relevant skills.
-Many of the skills taught are transferrable and can be utilised throughout many industries such as Film, TV, Marketing, Art, Graphic Design, Comic Books.
+If you are serious about working as a 3D Artists, setting up as an independent games company or working as a freelancer the course will equip you with the relevant skills.